julianlam/feps/fep/c0d0/fep-c0d0.md

 Contexts (see above) can be further grouped together into "audiences".
 Other terms for this concept would be "community", "category", or "forum".
 In ActivityPub, audiences usually take the form of a [`Group` Actor type][GroupActor].

+### Referencing threaded objects as a whole

+ActivityPub implementations differ in how they represent the aggregated collection of threaded objects.

+Some implementations represent these collections as a distinct abstraction (e.g. a context.)

+Others make no such distinction and represent them via the root-level object (e.g. link aggregators.)

+The resolvable contexts tree of FEPs _requires_ that abstraction in order to communicate actions pertaining to it in an explicit manner.

+For more information, see [FEP 7888][7888].

 ### Topic locking

 A context may be in a **locked** state, in which new replies are not accepted.
 Locking and unlocking a context is a moderation action, typically performed by a moderator of the context's audience.